Jean-Jacques Rousseau: Return to Geneva

 Rousseau's 800-page novel of sentiment, Julie, ou la nouvelle Héloïse, was published in 1761 to immense success.
 The book's rhapsodic descriptions of the natural beauty of the Swiss countryside struck a chord in the public and may have helped spark the subsequent nineteenth-century craze for Alpine scenery.
 In 1762, Rousseau published Du Contrat Social, Principes du droit politique (in English, literally Of the Social Contract, Principles of Political Right) in April.
 Even his friend Antoine-Jacques Roustan felt impelled to write a polite rebuttal of the chapter on Civil Religion in the Social Contract, which implied that the concept of a Christian republic was paradoxical since Christianity taught submission rather than participation in public affairs.
 Rousseau helped Roustan find a publisher for the rebuttal.

-Rousseau published Emile, or On Education in May.
-A famous section of Emile, "The Profession of Faith of a Savoyard Vicar", was intended to be a defense of religious belief.
+Rousseau published Émile, or On Education in May.
+A famous section of Émile, "The Profession of Faith of a Savoyard Vicar", was intended to be a defense of religious belief.
 Rousseau's choice of a Catholic vicar of humble peasant background (plausibly based on a kindly prelate he had met as a teenager) as a spokesman for the defense of religion was in itself a daring innovation for the time.
 The vicar's creed was that of Socinianism (or Unitarianism as it is called today).
 Because it rejected original sin and divine revelation, both Protestant and Catholic authorities took offense.

 Moreover, Rousseau advocated the opinion that, insofar as they lead people to virtue, all religions are equally worthy, and that people should therefore conform to the religion in which they have been brought up.
 This religious indifferentism caused Rousseau and his books to be banned from France and Geneva.
 He was condemned from the pulpit by the Archbishop of Paris, his books were burned and warrants were issued for his arrest.
-Former friends such as Jacob Vernes of Geneva could not accept his views, and wrote violent rebuttals.
+Former friends such as Jacob Vernes of Geneva could not accept his views and wrote violent rebuttals.

 A sympathetic observer, David Hume "professed no surprise when he learned that Rousseau's books were banned in Geneva and elsewhere".
 Rousseau, he wrote, "has not had the precaution to throw any veil over his sentiments; and, as he scorns to dissemble his contempt for established opinions, he could not wonder that all the zealots were in arms against him.
 The liberty of the press is not so secured in any country... as not to render such an open attack on popular prejudice somewhat dangerous."